richmondsin/respai/README.md

 ## Requirements

 Before running the code, it's recommended to create a virtual environment.
-You can find the detailed instructions in the [virtual environment setup guide](venv.html).
+You can find the detailed instructions in the [virtual environment setup guide](venv.html) (Proudly written by me for use in my teaching class for DSA3101: Data Science in Practice).

 ---

-(**Proudly written by me for use in my teaching class for DSA3101: Data Science in Practice**)

 ### Install dependencies: